w3f/Grants-Program/applications/capella-project.md

 In essence, Capella amplifies Polkadot by bringing real-world institutional adoption, a diverse user base, continuous valuable data, and a strong governance-driven narrative,cementing Polkadot as the premier platform for decentralized public infrastructure.

+#### Similar Project(s)

+While [Qadena](https://qadenahub.com/) positions itself as a Layer-1 built with Cosmos SDK and CometBFT, it remains an early implementation of the Cosmos stack and has yet to consistently demonstrate stable block production and hardened transaction security at scale comparable to more mature appchains.

+In contrast, Capella, built on the Xode codebase and aligned with the Substrate/Polkadot architecture, inherits battle-tested consensus, shared security principles, and proven finality mechanisms already validated across multiple real-world Polkadot and Substrate networks.
+This provides significantly higher confidence in security, reliability, and long-term operational stability, which are critical requirements for a government-grade blockchain.

+With Web3 Foundation support, Capella becomes not only the right solution for securing and future-proofing a national government chain, but also a more sustainable platform for developers.
+Its native interoperability within the Polkadot ecosystem enables seamless cross-chain integration, shared liquidity, and composability—ensuring that builders can innovate without fragmentation or vendor lock-in.

+Supporting Capella directly advances the Web3 Foundation’s mission by enabling a secure, interoperable, and scalable next-generation chain that serves public infrastructure while fostering a thriving, developer-driven ecosystem.

 ### Team

 ### Contact